 Department of Curriculum and Instruction

-The Department of Curriculum and Instruction includes teacher preparation programs for elementary education, secondary education, special education, and graduate programs in curriculum and instruction and special education.
+The Department of Curriculum and Instruction includes teacher preparation programs for elementary education, secondary education, special education, career and technical education, and graduate programs in curriculum and instruction and special education.

 The professional degree majors in curriculum and instruction provide knowledge, skills, and experiences to enable teachers to work effectively with K-12 students and schools.
 Students benefit from collaborative relationships and experience with partner schools and agencies.

 Pre-service teaching degree majors are offered in elementary education and secondary education (B.S.Ed.).
-A fifth-year program is offered in special education.
+Special education certification can be added to elementary or secondary education program, or as a 4+1 model.
 Students should consult an advisor concerning requirements for degree and/or certification.

 Master's degrees are offered in curriculum and instruction and special education (M.Ed.).
-Doctorate degrees are available in education (Ed.D., Ph.D.) with specializations in curriculum and instruction or special education with emphases in autism and developmental disabilities.
+Doctorate degrees are available in education (Ph.D.) with specializations in curriculum and instruction or special education with emphases in autism and developmental disabilities.

 Elementary and Secondary Teacher Education